 - New Media Are Evil: Averted, despite some of his more conservative views.
 Peter has an online blog and often contributes to television and online articles.

 - Selective Obliviousness: In "The Rage Against God", Hitchens asserts that the case presented for anti-religious sentiment relies on this.
-He states that events, such as the Crusades, are held against religious people, yet when violence done in the name of an atheistic or anti-religious agenda is brought up, such as done by Stalin and Mussolini, those events are denied or excuses are made for them.
+He states that events, such as the Crusades, are held against religious people, yet when violence done in the name of an atheistic or anti-religious agenda is brought up, such as done by Stalin and Mao, then those events are denied or excuses are made for them.
 This accusation was leveled against his anti-theistic brother more than once, particular in regards to Christopher's admiration of Lenin.

 - Sibling Yin-Yang: With his brother Christopher, who was an anti-theistic atheist.
 The two were estranged for a time but eventually reconciled and engaged in several public debates on religion.